oils-for-unix/oils/doc/ysh-help.md

 an array.
 This will break scripts that expect `@` to be literal, but you can simply quote it like `'@literal'` to fix the problem.

-    shopt --set oil:upgrade   # turn on all options shopt -p oil:upgrade      # print their current state
+    shopt --set ysh:upgrade   # turn on all options shopt -p ysh:upgrade      # print their current state

-<h4 id="oil:all">oil:all</h4>
+<h4 id="ysh:all">ysh:all</h4>

 Enable the full Oil language.
-This includes everything in the `oil:upgrade` group.
+This includes everything in the `ysh:upgrade` group.

-    shopt --set oil:all     # turn on all options shopt -p oil:all        # print their current state
+    shopt --set ysh:all     # turn on all options shopt -p ysh:all        # print their current state

 ### Strictness